 - Committing a DWI offense as a commercial driver with a BAC of .04 or above within ten years of a previous DWI conviction

 If you are required to have whiskey plates on your car, you should expect to be watched more closely by law enforcement when you are on the roads.
-What law enforcement can’t do is simply pull you over to check your lawful status.
+What law enforcement can’t do is simply pull you over to check your license status.
 This act was deemed unconstitutional by the Minnesota Supreme Court in 2003 and you should speak to your Minnesota DWI attorney if you experience such a violation.

 The Impoundment Process

 As you can see from the above, plates can be impounded in cases of misdemeanor, gross misdemeanor or felony DWI.
 In fact, the case could actually be that of a first time offender, but he or she may have had one or more aggravating factors in play at the time of the arrest.

 Regardless of what caused the impoundment, it usually begins with the arresting officer issuing an impound order to the individual being arrested.
 In addition to the impound order, a temporary licensing permit for the vehicle is issued.
 The permit is only valid for 7 days if the arrested individual is the vehicle’s owner.
 If the vehicle is owned by someone else, the permit is valid for 45 days.
 This allows operation of the vehicle during the permit period.
 The impoundment period then lasts for one year.
 At the end of this year, new plates can be acquired for the vehicle.

 If the driver of the vehicle applies for a limited driver’s license, it is possible to purchase temporary license plates if there is someone in the household with a valid driver’s license or if there is a licensed substitute driver to drive the vehicle.
 The temporary plates have the letters “WX” or “WY” in them, which is why they are referred to as “whiskey plates.”